pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 Number of objects: 10
 ```

 This is not very helpful, and the best way to view the output is to plot it, which gives a dendrogram (tree diagram).
+The code below uses the base plotting functionality in R and not the ggplot version we have used previously.
 The `main` and `sub` options provide the title and subtitle to the plot.
 The `labels` option adds the names to the cluster numbers.

 {format: r, line-numbers: false}
 ```